vhscom/after-dark/README.md

 ## Acknowledgements

-Thanks to Steve Francia for creating the Hugo logo, エゴイスト for hackcss, Dan Klammer for the bytesized SVG icons, Alexander Farkas for killing it with lazySizes, Simon Fremaux for such a groovy 404 background animation and Vincent Prouillet for the [Gutenberg port](https://www.getgutenberg.io/themes/after-dark/).
+Thanks to Steve Francia for creating the Hugo logo, エゴイスト for hackcss, Dan Klammer for the bytesized SVG icons, Alexander Farkas for killing it with lazySizes, Simon Fremaux for such a groovy 404 background animation and Vincent Prouillet for the [Zola port](https://www.getzola.org/themes/after-dark/).